Industry Reframes Security Around AI System Behavior

 What happened

-In a Forbes op-ed, Michelle Drolet wrote that conventional cybersecurity-firewalls, endpoint detection, SIEM-assumes systems behave predictably and therefore struggles with AI systems whose outputs are shaped by training data and context (Forbes).
-Drolet lists concrete threat types including data poisoning and prompt injection, and she warns that agentic AI introduces decision pathways and hidden instructions that reduce visibility into system behavior (Forbes).
+In a Forbes op-ed, cybersecurity consultant Michelle Drolet argued that conventional security tools - firewalls, endpoint detection, SIEM - assume systems behave predictably and therefore struggle with AI systems whose outputs are shaped by training data and context.
+She cited data poisoning and prompt injection as concrete threat types, and warned that agentic AI introduces decision pathways and hidden instructions that reduce visibility into system behavior.

 Industry context

-The Microsoft-CAISI/AISI agreements and CAISI's pre-deployment remit reflect a broader move toward external, measurement-driven evaluation of frontier models.
-Per Microsoft, the collaborations are intended to advance the "science of AI testing and evaluation" and to help assess safeguards and large-scale public-safety risks (Microsoft).
-Politico frames these deals as similar to earlier voluntary vetting arrangements between the US government and other leading labs, and notes they align with ongoing White House consideration of formal review processes (Politico).
-These developments matter to practitioners because they raise the bar for evidence and testing that organizations may need to meet for high-risk deployments.
+The Microsoft-CAISI/AISI agreements reflect a broader move toward external, measurement-driven evaluation of frontier models.
+Politico frames the deals as similar to earlier voluntary vetting arrangements between the US government and leading labs, noting they align with a White House pivot toward safety-focused testing.
+These developments raise the bar for the evidence and testing organizations may need for high-risk AI deployments, and complement the market pattern Drolet describes in industry commentary.

 What to watch